4383/4383.github.io/_posts/2019-2-6-resize-linux-logical-volume.markdown

 ### Stop the /home logical volume

-Now by using the `lvchange` command you need to stop the `/home` logical volume:
+By using the `lvchange` command you need to stop the `/home` logical volume:

 ```shell
 $ lvchange -a n "${VGINFO}/home"